MIAMI TARPON FISHING

 Tarpon are an iconic fish in Miami and Miami Beach is one of the best places to catch tarpon.
 These large, silvery fish are cunning and put up a great fight.
 They are also known to leap out of the water high into the air and roll and flip.
 Surprisingly, when Miami Tarpon fishing, you’re much better off staying inshore on the rivers and canals or in the ocean inlet.

-There are many fishing charter operators that focus exclusively on tarpon, but all Miami fishing captains have extensive experience with tarpon fishing.
+There are many fishing charter operators that focus exclusively on tarpon, but all Miami Inshore fishing charter captains have extensive experience with tarpon fishing.
 Our Miami fishing captains even have their own secret tarpon spots.

 We can accommodate requests for tarpon charters using light tackle or we can fish for tarpon on any of our boats as well.